fred4jupiter/fredbet/extra/docker-compose/nginx-proxy-manager/README.md

 ### Add Proxy Host

 You have to add a proxy host.
-Use `http://fredbet:8080` for the destination.
+Here is an example for testing it locally:

+    Domain Name: localhost (in real scenario use the domain name you have configured)
+    Scheme: http
+    Forwarded Hostname: fredbet
+    Forwarded Port: 8080

+You can reach `FredBet` with http://localhost.